Academic Warning, Probation, And Suspension

 Appeal of academic suspension or dismissal

-Students who have been suspended or dismissed for academic reasons may appeal in writing to the associate academic dean (or designee named by the VPAA).
-Permission to continue may be granted if there is evidence previously unavailable that identifies factors that contributed to the unsuccessful semester.
+Students who have been suspended or dismissed for academic reasons may appeal in writing to the Vice President for Academic Affairs or designee Permission to continue may be granted if there is evidence previously unavailable that identifies factors that contributed to the unsuccessful semester.
 Emotional appeals will not be considered.
 Students who successfully appeal a suspension or dismissal decision will be placed on academic probation.
 If the appeal is denied, the suspended student may apply for re-entry after their period of suspension has ended.

 Mitigating circumstances

 Central College may set aside the minimum academic standards for an individual student if it is determined that an unusual situation affected the student’s progress.
-The registrar and associate academic dean (or designee named by the VPAA) will make this determination on behalf of the student.
+The registrar and the Vice President for Academic Affairs or designee will make this determination on behalf of the student.
 Mitigating circumstances may include, but are not limited to, a documented serious/prolonged student illness or injury, or the death of a close relative.

 Amended student records